 The strong arc can burn through rust, mill scale, or even galvanized steel.
 That’s important if you cannot clean your joint.

-The strong gas coverage of cellulosic rods allows wide rod manipulation or even whipping the rod without losing shielding protection.
+The strong gas coverage allows wide rod manipulation or even whipping the rod without losing shielding protection.
 This allows you to control how much heat goes into the puddle:

 - For thicker metals, you whip a short distance (or not at all) to penetrate deeper.

 - For thinner metals, whip further to avoid burning through or warping.